Kung Fu Panda (G)

 1. Why should you never judge a book by it's cover?

-2. What does your chi look like? is it a stone? what color is it?
+2. What does your chi look like?
+What kind of stone is it? what color is it?

 3. What is your spirit animal?
 Why?